B1nus/wezy/README.md

+# TODO:
+- [_] Simplify this README.md.
 # Placeholder Name
-Inspired by [Scratch](https://scratch.mit.edu/), [Lua](https://www.lua.org/start.html), [LÖVE](https://www.love2d.org/) and [Zig](https://ziglang.org/).
+Inspired by [Scratch](https://scratch.mit.edu/), [Lua](https://www.lua.org/start.html), [LÖVE](https://www.love2d.org/), [Rust](https://www.rust-lang.org/) and [Zig](https://ziglang.org/).
 A great first language, and a great next language to learn after Scratch.
-It will introduce some lower level concepts such as floats and bitwise operations and introduce you to a development environment similar to most other languages.
+It will introduce some lower level concepts such as floats and bitwise operations and introduce you to writing code with text instead of blocks.

-Funily enough, the language is quite low level.
-Even though it might not feel like it.
-It's similar to the amount of abstraction of C. Unlike llvm I won't add any crazy optimisations, I want to keep the compiler simple and predictable.
-One of my goals is that a user should never be suprised when using this language.

-I don't want users to be confused about what will happen when they run their code.
-This is why you can't pass list/map reference to a new variable.
-You are forced to use the `clone()` function and create a new list.
-This is something I plan to keep consistent in my language.
 # Goals
-- simplicity & friendliness
+- simplicity
-- no magic
 # Mvp
 - only compile to website
 - only webgl